Hatchet (film): Development

 Director Adam Green said that he got the idea for antagonist Victor Crowley's backstory when he attended Camp Avoda in 1983 at age 8.
 During the first day at camp, the counselors had warned the kids that a man named Hatchet-Face would "come and get them" if they got near a particular cabin.
 Since Green was starting to get into horror movies, he decided to make up a backstory for Hatchet-Face, which he told to the rest of the kids in his cabin that same night.
 This backstory, which involved a deformed boy accidentally being killed by his father who was trying to save him from a house fire, was eventually re-used for Crowley's origin story.

-In an attempt to ensue financing for the film, producer Sarah Elbert convinced Green and cinematographer Will Barratt to shoot a brief teaser trailer in New Orleans before writing the script.
+To obtain financing for the film, producer Sarah Elbert convinced Green and cinematographer Will Barratt to shoot a brief teaser trailer in New Orleans before writing the script.
 The teaser simply consisted of establishing shots that Barratt filmed during a swamp tour, with narration done by the young daughter of one of Elbert's friends relaying Victor's backstory.
 The teaser was met with widespread praise upon release, and Green was able to earn sufficient funding for the film.